Store a value in an output variable

 To return a value from your plugin to the form:

-1. Create a custom event to your plugin's code.
+1. Create a custom event called ntx-value-change that is emitted by your plugin.

-2. This event is what notifies the form your plugin's value has changed.
+2. An event with this name automatically notifies the form that your plugin's value has changed.

 For more information on plugin properties, see Plugin properties reference.